kalatus/socialnetwork/README.md

 1. Please clone a following Spring Boot maven project: https://github.com/kalatus/socialnetwork.git
 2. Import the project into your preferred IDE
 3. Make sure you have JDK 17 installed
-4. Make sure you have Maven installed
+4. Make sure you have compatible Maven installed

 ### Introduction